Szymon975/Minimal_phase/README.md

 Solution to this problem is different definition of variables: $v_0 = ω/ω_0 -a, \ v' = ω/ω_0 - a, \  u_0 = log(v_0), \ u' = log(v')$.

-In my code, we take function centered in zero and then we type in value of $a$ and obtain function adequately translated with added antisymmetric part , which gives another integral on negative $\omega$ s, then we have $-v$ in arguments of differently defined $u$ s.